onekiloparsec/QLFits/README.md

 QLFits 2
 ========

 _Note: QLFits is broken on OX 10.9 Mavericks!
-I am currently preparing QLFits3 (QLFits2 will be put in a branch)._
+This is the QLFits2 branch conserved for historical purpose.
+Use the master branch to follow QLFits development._

 QLFits is a OSX Quicklook plugin for FITS (Flexible Image transport System) files (used by astronomers worldwide to store and share their data.)